JBamberger/jbamberger.github.io/_posts/2019-01-19-letsencrypt-certbot-cloudflare.markdown

 Next, we'll need to install the Cloudflare DNS plugin for Certbot:

-First, we need the Python package manager pip.
+First, we need the Python package manager PIP.

 ```bash
 sudo yum install python-pip